Ashok0/EnderalVREssentials/README.md

 [**Kolapon's Various Creatures Replacers v1.5v**](https://www.nexusmods.com/enderalspecialedition/mods/64?tab=files): Changes the appearance of some of the creatures so they are unique to Enderal.

 [**Kolapon's Undead Creatures Replacer v1.2u**](https://www.nexusmods.com/enderalspecialedition/mods/64?tab=files): Changes the appearance of some of the creatures so they are unique to Enderal.

+[**Kolapon's Unique Weapons v1.5**](https://www.nexusmods.com/enderalspecialedition/mods/95?tab=files): Gives unique appearance to several of the unique weapons in Enderal and adds a brand new staff to one of the bosses.

 [**Replace spiders with wolfs and bears v1.0.1**](https://www.nexusmods.com/enderalspecialedition/mods/31?tab=files): Replaces spiders with wolves and bears.